 Both options can be cleaned with water-based cleaning agents, foam, or pure water-free solvents, along with vacuuming or light brushing to prevent dust and soil build-up.

-Most of our standard acoustic panel shapes, sizes, and thickness options are available in either fabric with dozens of colors to choose from that can complement or your current or planned interior design color scheme.
-Visit our store<link> to choose the right panels for your commercial construction, office remodel, or home improvement project.
+Most of our standard acoustic wall panel shapes, sizes, and thickness options are available in either fabric with dozens of colors to choose from that can complement or your current or planned interior design color scheme.
+Visit our acoustic panel store to choose the right wall panels for your commercial construction, office remodel, or home improvement project.

-If you want for a more customized look for your project, consider our custom panels, which can be printed with a corporate logo or even a photograph to give your space a one-of-a-kind accent piece that blends acoustics with aesthetics to reinforce a brand image or personal style.
-Contact us<link to form> to learn more or for recommendations on how to solve more complex acoustic challenges.
+If you want for a more customized look for your project, consider our custom wall or ceiling panels, which can be printed with a corporate logo or even a photograph to give your space a one-of-a-kind accent piece that blends acoustics with aesthetics to reinforce a brand image or personal style.
+Contact acoustic design experts to learn more or for recommendations on how to solve more complex acoustic challenges.